 With more and more buildings employing open interiors, it is necessary to buffer noise transfer from one area to another.
-While customizable glass partitions are one solution, they may not be sufficient in sprawling spaces where the volume from people, technology, and machines will drown out any sense of privacy.
+While customizable glass partitions are one solution, they may not be sufficient in sprawling spaces where the volume of people, technology, and machines will drown out any sense of privacy.

 Innovative building materials can help architects bring their designs to life in the face of myriad challenges, such as construction worker shortages and increased energy efficiency demands.

-With this in mind, insulative synthetic stucco, stylish architectural grilles, prefabricated structural steel, disaster-resistant storm windows, and noise baffling ceiling clouds are 5 innovative architectural materials that allow architects to do more with less.
+With this in mind, insulative synthetic stucco, stylish architectural grilles, prefabricated structural steel, disaster-resistant storm windows, and noise-baffling ceiling clouds are 5 innovative architectural materials that allow architects to do more with less.

-Roger Marx is a content writer for the construction and home improvement industries with an interest in landscaping, outdoor remodeling, and home renovation.
+Roger Marx is a content writer for the construction and home improvement industries with an interest in landscaping, outdoor remodelling, and home renovation.
 He writes for the Innovative Building Materials blog.
 He is also focused on educating homeowners, contractors, and architects on innovative materials and methods of construction that increase property value and improve sustainability.